 As another way of looking at the incentive argument, market advocates will (rightly) argue that communism allows people to live on the work of others without producing any value themselves.
 But there are two factors being overlooked here that would greatly mitigate the problem.

 First, reputation.
-Reputation is a powerful force that even market advocates appeal to frequently when talking about how bad business practices are disincentived; it also applies in communes.
-Even if you're entitled to food and other necessities without working, social boycotting is powerful, and even without outright boycotting, our emotional need for peer approval is very powerful.
+Reputation is a powerful force that even market advocates often appeal to when talking about how bad business practices are disincentived; it also applies in communes.
+Even if you're entitled to food and other necessities without working, social boycotting is powerful, and even without outright boycotting, our emotional need for peer approval is powerful.

 Of course, the work-is-enjoyable argument doesn't apply equally to all occupations.
 I doubt someone who works in construction finds their work as enjoyable as I find mine.
 And this also doesn't help coordinate work where it's most needed.
 But it does mitigate the problem, and people who hate communism tend to overlook it and argue as if these factors only apply in market societies.